leninmehedy/java-algorithms/README.md

 # Algorithms in Java
-This repository contains various algorithm and data structure implementation in Java 8 that I was practising recently.
+This repository contains various algorithm and data structure implementation in Java 8 that I have been practising recently.